 - 1. Adjust the tractor drawbar (see Tractor Preparation, section 4.1.1). - 2.
 Remove the tractor hitch pin. - 3.
 Install required bushings into pull plate. - 4.
 Adjust the hitch height. - 5.
 Shift to park, shut off the engine, and remove the ignition key before getting out of tractor. - 6.
-Line up the pull plate with the drawbar. - 7.
-Place hardened washer between the drawbar Figure 5-2: Attaching Harvester to Tractor Drawbar and pull plate, and install shims as necessary.
+Line up the pull plate with the drawbar. - Place hardened washer between the drawbar and pull plate, and install shims as necessary.